Task Automation Software for Small Business: A 2024 Review

 - Project Management: Automate task assignments, deadline reminders, and progress tracking.

-Review: Zapier – The Connectivity King
+Review: Zapier integrations – The Connectivity King

 Zapier is a leading task automation platform renowned for its ease of use and extensive integration capabilities.
 It connects thousands of apps, allowing you to automate workflows between them without writing any code.
 This “connection” or automated workflow is known as a “Zap.”